microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

 Once a `ClusterConfig` and all its `DestinationConfig`'s have been built, `IDiscoverer` calls `IConfigValidator` to check validity of the produced YARP configuration.
 The validation is performed incrementally on each completed `ClusterConfig` before starting building the next one.
 In case of validation errors or other service conversion failures, the `Cluster`'s construction gets aborted and a health report gets sent to SF cluster indicating that the respective service is 'unhealthy'.
 A failure in conversion of one SF service doesn't fail the whole process, so all remaining services in the same SF application will be considered.

 If the `ClusterConfig` has been successfully validated, `IDiscoverer` proceeds to the final conversion step where it calls `LabelsParser` to create [RouteConfig](xref:Yarp.ReverseProxy.Configuration.RouteConfig) from `YARP.Routes.*` extension labels.
 New `RouteConfig`'s are also passed down to `IConfigValidator` to ensure their validity.
-A failure in `ProxyRoute` construction is communicated to SF cluster in form of a service health report similar to other service conversion failures.
+A failure in `RouteConfig` construction is communicated to SF cluster in form of a service health report similar to other service conversion failures.

 After all applications and their services have been processed and a new complete YARP configuration has been constructed, `ServiceFabricConfigProvier` updates [IProxyConfig](xref:Yarp.ReverseProxy.Service.IProxyConfig) and notifies the rest of YARP about a configuration change.